 NEVER SAY GOODBYE (1946 Warner Brothers) Starring Errol Flynn, Eleanor Parker, Patti Brady, Forrest Tucker, Lucille Watson, Donald Woods and Hattie McDaniel.
 Directed by James V. Kern.

-A potential Christmas perennial that is rarely screened, NEVER SAY GOODBYE is an attempt by action legend Errol Flynn to broaden his horizons.
+A sleeper Christmas favorite, NEVER SAY GOODBYE is an attempt by action legend Errol Flynn to broaden his horizons.
 Flynn plays a magazine illustrator surrounded by beautiful models.
 Unfortunately, the job has separated Flynn from ex-wife Eleanor Parker and 7-year old daughter Patti Brady.
 Brady would like to see her parents back together, but there are complications: a budding Flynn flirtation with model Peggy Knudsen, and mainly, mother-in-law Lucille Watson’s idea of a new husband for Parker, rich but uncharming Donald Woods.
 While Flynn attempts to woo Parker back and win his ex-mother-in-law over, his daughter has been doing her bit for the boys overseas, writing Marine pen pal Forrest Tucker....and signing Parker's name to the letters.

 NEVER SAY GOODBYE is hampered by a weak and poorly structured script and a slow first hour.
 You’ll never believe for a minute that stuffed shirt Donald Woods is a credible romantic rival for Parker’s affections, and as a result the film doesn't really get cooking until its final third, with the arrival of Tucker as a more plausible rival.
 With Tuck in tow, the film finally kicks into gear as Flynn plots to keep Parker away from the young, handsome military man and also to prove his worth as a “tough guy” to the newcomer (via physical contests and a Bogart impression).